Table of Contents

 output() | Specifies the response format: JSON or XML.
 Default is JSON. |

-Accessing currency rates within a timeframe allows developers to build applications that track currency rates over time.
-Think graphs, charts, or any other application that requires real-time currency data.
+Think graphs, charts, or any application that requires real‑time and historical currency exchange rates data.

-The method timeframe()
+The timeframe()

-is a helper method that uses the /timeframe
+method uses the /timeframe

 from currencyapinet.currency import Currency